loerk/loerk/README.md

 # Hi there, I'm Francis

-👨‍💻 All of my projects are available on [my website](https://franziskaseitz.com/)
+👨‍💻 All of my projects are available [here](https://franziskaseitz.com/)

 ✨ I'm always happy to connect [here](https://www.linkedin.com/in/franziska-seitz-001b92225)